Introduction

 General issues in relation to management of modern slavery should be reported back to the Board on an annual basis.

-The Boards of International Entertainment Holdings Limited, the Ambassador Theatre Group Limited, ATG Venues Limited and ATG London Limited approved this statement on 24 October 2023.
+The Boards of International Entertainment Holdings Limited, ATG Entertainment Limited, The Ambassador Theatre Group (Venues) Limited and ATG London Limited approved this statement on 29 October 2024.

 Ted Stimpson